keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler.md

 If the `pre-deployment` checks have finished successfully, the WorkloadVersion Controller removes the gate from the Pod.
-The scheduler can then allow the Pod to be bound to a node.
+The default k8s scheduler can then allow the Pod to be bound to a node.
-If the `pre-deployment` checks have not yet finished, the gate stays and the Pod remains in the pending state.
+If the `pre-deployment` checks have not yet finished successfully, the gate stays and the Pod remains in the pending state.
 When removing the gate,
 the WorkloadVersion controller also adds the following annotation so that,